StaceyWhitmore/react-todo-list/README.md

-***A basic React TodoList built utilizing react-flip-move.
+## A basic React TodoList which utilizes react-flip-move.